withastro/starlight/.changeset/silver-dots-guess.md

 '@astrojs/starlight': patch
 ---

-Exposes project config to pagefind UI to correctly format search result links
+Correctly format Pagefind search result links when `trailingSlash: 'never'` is used